adamsilver/adamsilver.io-jekyll/_posts/2014-08-11-single-page-applications.md

 So, about those issues:

-## 1. Navigation and fast back
+## Navigation and fast back

-Browsers store history, meaning pages load very quickly when the user presses the back button.
+Browsers store history, meaning pages load quickly when the user presses the *back* button.
 SPAs need to recreate this functionality.
 As Daniel Puplus says in his article [[1](#ref1)]:

 > "Back should be quick; users don’t expect data to have changed much.